Abhinish-prodevans/scoreboard-api/README.md

+Read this for more infomation of the app
 ScoreBoard APIs:
 This application is based on the Node.js, it uses the express framework for APIs.
 In this app the user can create user , manipulate user detail , and get all the user detail simultaneously.
 As Node.js can handle the Multiple request at same time.It can act as bridge between the database.It can also provide Authentication module as a Middleware which allow all the processing in the backend which improve the user experience.